-The complex development and manufacturing processes of a Composite Product can be separated into seven distinct phases.
+30 The complex development and manufacturing processes of a Composite Product can be separated into seven distinct phases.
 The phases 2 and 3 of the Composite Product life cycle cover the IC development and production:

 Site / Building Phase

 Hwasung Plant Phase 2+3

 Giheung Plant Phase 3

 Onyang Plant Phase 3+4

 PKL Plant Phase 3

 HANAMICRON Plant Phase 3+4

 Inesa Plant Phase 3+4

 Eternal Plant Phase 3+4

 TESNA Plant Phase 3

-ASE Korea Phase 3+4

 - IC Development (Phase 2):

 - IC design,

-- IC Dedicated Software development,
+- IC Dedicated Software development

 - the IC Manufacturing (Phase 3):

 - integration and photomask fabrication,

 - IC production,

 - IC testing,

 - preparation and

 - Pre-personalisation if necessary

-- The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:
+- 31 The Composite Product life cycle phase 4 can be included in the evaluation of the IC as an option:

 - the IC Packaging (Phase 4):

 - Security IC packaging (and testing),

 - Pre-personalisation if necessary.

-- 43 In addition, three important stages have to be considered in the Composite Product life cycle:
+- 32 In addition, three important stages have to be considered in the Composite Product life cycle:

-- Security IC Embedded Software Development (Phase 1), - the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),
+- Security IC Embedded Software Development (Phase 1),

+- the Composite Product finishing process, preparation and shipping to the personalisation line for the Composite Product (Composite Product Integration Phase 5),
-Package in Phase 5 Description

-Package 1 Loader dedicated for usage in Secured Environment only
+Package in Phase 5 Description Package 1 Loader dedicated for usage in Secured Environment only Package 2 Loader dedicated for usage by authorized users only

-Package 2 Lite(package 2

-without confidentiality Loader dedicated for usage by authorized users only

-requirement)